 In my research, I aim to combine insights from AI and Cognitive Psychology.
 My current research in Cognitive Science focuses on modeling category learning from verbal explanations.
 On the machine learning side of things, I work on sentence and knowledge graph embeddings.
 I also advocate the use of word games for advancing Natural Language Processing systems.
 You should check out my online multiplayer word game at speaktoai.com

-I’m a second-year student in the lab interested in using computational models to study how people learn, particularly older adults.
-My current projects include modeling the interactions between age and practice on Lumosity games, studying human engagement in human-AI collaborations, and investigating the effectiveness of cognitive tutors for older adults.
+I’m interested in using computational models to study how people learn, particularly older adults.
+My current projects include modeling the interactions between age and practice on Lumosity games and investigating the effectiveness of cognitive tutors for older adults.

 Former Lab Members

 Associate Professor, Rutger University